-Of the 53 member states of the African Union, 15 are abolitionist in law.
-Gabon was the most recent country to abolish the death penalty in February 2010.
-A further 20 states are abolitionists in practice.15
+Of the 53 member states of the African Union, 18 are abolitionist in law.
+Madagascar and Congo Brazzaville were the most recent countries to abolish the death penalty in 2015.
+A further 19 states are abolitionists in practice.
+15

-Of the 53 member states of the Commonwealth of Nations, 33 are abolitionists in law or in practice. $^{\rm 16}$
+Of the 52 member states of the Commonwealth of Nations, 33 are abolitionists in law or in practice.
+16